Serverless libSQL

 - Self-host on your own hardware with SpinDB

-const db = createClient({ url: 'https://your-host.cloud.layerbase.dev', authToken: process.env.LIBSQL_AUTH_TOKEN })Sibling engine
+const db = createClient({ url: 'https://your-host.cloud.layerbase.dev', authToken: process.env.LIBSQL_AUTH_TOKEN })Already have data?
+Migrate it from Turso Any connection string works too.

 Want the upstream SQLite specifically?